-Noseda also continues to work with institutions where he has held posts, including the BBC Philharmonic which he led from 2002–2011; the Pittsburgh Symphony, where the Victor de Sabata Chair was created for him; and the Mariinsky Theatre which appointed him its first-ever foreign principal guest conductor in 1997, a position he held for a decade.
-In May 2015 he made his Berlin Philharmonic debut followed by his Salzburg Festival debut in the summer of 2015.
+Noseda also continues to work with institutions where he previously held posts, including the BBC Philharmonic, which he led from 2002–2011; the Pittsburgh Symphony, where the Victor de Sabata Chair was created for him as principal guest conductor; and the Mariinsky Theatre, which appointed him its first-ever foreign principal guest conductor in 1997, a position he held for a decade.
+He was Principal Guest Conductor of the Orchestra Sinfonica Nazionale della RAI from 2003 to 2006.

 Gianandrea Noseda has a cherished relationship with the Metropolitan Opera dating back to 2002.
 In the 2016–2017 season he conducted a new production of Gounod’s Roméo et Juliette, which received its premiere at the New Year’s Eve Gala.

 Noseda’s intense recording activity counts more than 50 CDs, many of which have been celebrated by critics and received awards.
 His Musica Italiana project, which he initiated more than ten years ago, has chronicled underappreciated Italian repertoire of the 20th century and brought to light many masterpieces.
 Conducting the Vienna Philharmonic Orchestra and the Orchestra Teatro Regio Torino he has also recorded opera albums with celebrated vocalists such as Ildebrando d’Arcangelo, Rolando Villazon, Anna Netrebko, and Diana Damrau.
 The critics have received both recordings with the LSO for the label LSO Live featuring the War Requiem by Britten and the Messa di Requiem by Verdi with huge acclaim.